fraugster/parquet-go/README.md

 fields, one named `key`, the other named `value`.
 This represents a map structure in which each key is associated with one value.

+## Examples

+For examples how to use both the low-level and high-level APIs of this library, please see the directory `examples`.
+You can also check out the accompanying tools (see below) for more advanced examples.
+The tools are located in the `cmd` directory.

 ## Tools

 `parquet-go` comes with tooling to inspect and generate parquet tools.